 Symptoms of an inflamed body

-I can always tell when my body needs to be deflated — when my hands and arms begin to ache and swell, when I feel tired, lethargic, and like I can’t get through the day without drinking an entire pot of coffee.
+I can always tell when my body needs to be deflated — when my hands and arms begin to ache and swell, when I feel tired, lethargic, and like I can’t get through the day.
+I get a migraine, and my ears and nose clog up.
+My head feels completely underwater.
+I’m depressed, and sometimes anxious.

 This is my body’s way of telling me I need to eat better and be conscious of what I put in my body, mostly because my gut health is off.